leosantos2003/Language-Games/README.md

 ## Theoretical foundation

-First, two agents were created, named "Constructor" and "Observer."
+First, two agents were created, named "Builder" and "Observer."
 Their names were inspired by passages where Wittgenstein cites examples of primitive and restricted languages, which have different functions adapted to the context in which they are used.

-The Constructor was taken from this passage, where it is explicitly stated:
+The Builder was taken from this passage, where it is explicitly stated:

 >§2.
 That philosophical concept of meaning has its place in a primitive idea of the way language functions.
 But one can also say that it is the idea of a language more primitive than ours.
 >Let us imagine a language for which the description given by Augustine is right.
 The language is meant to serve for communication between a builder A and an assistant B. A is building with building-stones: there are blocks, pillars, slabs and beams.
 B has to pass the stones, and that in the order in which A needs them.
 For this purpose they use a language consisting of the words "block", "pillar", "slab", "beam".
 A calls them out;—B brings the stone which he has learnt to bring at such-and-such a call.——Conceive this as a complete primitive language.